Funerals & Burials

 St. Mary’s also maintains a Book of Remembrance and arrangements can be made for your loved one to be recorded there

-Any further questions or queries about our churchyard, funerals and burials should be directed to one of the following:
+Any further questions or queries about our churchyard, funerals and burials should be directed to the Priest in charge or the Churchwarden.
+(Contact)

 The following regulations have been agreed by the Parish Church Council and are posted in churchyard.